Worldwide COVID-19 Cases Top 14 Million

+The U.S. has 3.6 million of the world’s 14.1 million COVID-19 infections.
+Brazil follows with two million cases and India comes in third with one million infections, according to Johns Hopkins University statistics.

+More than 70,000 new COVID-19 cases were reported Friday in the U.S., according to a New York Times database.

-COVID-19 cases around the world topped 14 million Friday, with the World Health Organization reporting nearly a quarter-million new confirmed cases in a single day.
+The World Health Organization Friday reported nearly a quarter-million new confirmed cases worldwide in a single day.

-The United States led the world with 3.6 million cases, according to Johns Hopkins University, with American officials renewing debates over mask mandates and the reopening of schools.

-U.S. President Donald Trump said he would not consider a national mask mandate, saying in an interview on Fox News to be broadcast Sunday, “I want people to have a certain freedom, and I don’t believe in that."
+Even though the U.S. has the world’s top tally of COVID-19 cases, President Donald Trump has said he will not consider a national mask mandate, saying in an interview on Fox News to be broadcast Sunday, “I want people to have a certain freedom, and I don’t believe in that."

-California Governor Gavin Newsom announced strict rules for reopening schools in his state, making it likely most districts will be unable to open as planned in the fall while the city of Chicago announced children would return to school for in-person learning for just two days a week.
+California Governor Gavin Newsom announced strict rules for reopening schools in his state, making it likely most districts will be unable to open in the fall, while the city of Chicago announced children would return to school for in-person learning for just two days a week.
 Texas officials said schools could hold online-only instruction for up to the first eight weeks of the school year.

 An unpublished report by the White House Coronavirus Task Force recommends that 18 U.S. states impose more stringent lockdown measures.

-A document obtained by the nonprofit Center for Public Integrity suggested that the states, which are experiencing sharp spikes in coronavirus infections, curtail reopening plans.
+The document, obtained by the nonprofit Center for Public Integrity, suggested that the states, which are experiencing sharp spikes in coronavirus infections, curtail reopening plans.

-In addition to infections, the U.S. also continued to lead the world in COVID-19 deaths, with more than 139,000, according to Johns Hopkins statistics.

-The coronavirus pandemic continues a steady climb as it ravages locations around the world.

 Although the number of cases appears to be ebbing in some of the larger Brazilian cities, it is now starting to hit places that had been spared.

-The World Health Organization said Friday the country is "still in the middle of this fight."
+The World Health Organization said Friday Brazil is "still in the middle of this fight."

 In Europe, leaders gathered in Brussels on Friday for a two-day meeting to negotiate the terms of an $855 billion economic rescue plan.
 It was their first in-person meeting in Brussels in five months.
 Czech Prime Minister Andrej Babis said EU leaders’ views on the stimulus plan remained "diametrically different" after Friday’s talks.